← Essays

 What they built

-These systems work.
-People who use them seriously report better thinking, better output, better memory for what they've read.
+These systems work, in the sense that people who use them seriously report better thinking, better output, and better memory for what they have read.
 The notes-as-thinking-infrastructure thesis has been validated.
+But the systems were almost entirely individual; you build your second brain for yourself, your vault is private, and your graph is yours alone.

 The invisible graph problem

-The result is a strange situation: hundreds of thousands of people have created the most detailed external representations of their thinking that humans have ever built — more detailed than any profile page, more honest than any bio, more revealing than most published writing — and almost none of it is visible to anyone else.
+The result is a strange situation: hundreds of thousands of people have created the most detailed external representations of their thinking that humans have ever built, more detailed than any profile page, more honest than any bio, more revealing than most published writing, and almost none of it is visible to anyone else.

 Why people kept their vaults private

-There is also no infrastructure for selective legibility.
-You cannot easily say "show someone the pattern in my thinking without showing them the specific notes."
+There is also no infrastructure for selective legibility, in the sense that you cannot easily say "show someone the pattern in my thinking without showing them the specific notes."
 The graph is either open or closed.
+So people kept it closed, and the mapping project that the PKM community was collectively running, the project of figuring out how individual minds actually work, remained entirely siloed.

 What changes with extraction

 The fingerprint is derived from your notes but is not your notes.
-It's an abstraction: legible enough to be compared with someone else's fingerprint, private enough that you haven't handed over your raw thinking.
+It is an abstraction: legible enough to be compared with someone else's fingerprint, private enough that you have not handed over your raw thinking.
+This is the infrastructure the PKM generation has been missing: not a way to share your vault, but a way to share the shape of your mind.

 What happens when the maps talk to each other